microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/bookingappointment-update.md

 Se bem-sucedido, este método retorna um código de resposta `204, No Content`.
 Não retorna nada no corpo da resposta.
 ## <a name="example"></a>Exemplo
 ### <a name="request"></a>Solicitação
-O exemplo a seguir altera a data do serviço por dia e atualiza a data da fatura também.
+O exemplo a seguir altera a data do serviço por dia e atualiza a data da fatura.

 # <a name="http"></a>[HTTP](#tab/http)
 <!-- {